scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Motivation
 ----------
-The fundamental shift toward parallelism was loudly declared more than 11 years ago [HSutter]_ and multi-core processors has become ubiquitous nowadays [ACM2014]_.
+The fundamental shift toward parallelism was loudly declared more than 11 years ago [HSutter]_ and multi-core processors have become ubiquitous nowadays [ACM2014]_.
 However, the software world changes slowly and Python along with its computing ecosystem is not an exception.
 Python suffers from several issues which make it suboptimal for parallel processing.